ibm-cloud-docs/discovery-data/hide-data.md

 {:swift: .ph data-hd-programlang='swift'}
 {:go: .ph data-hd-programlang='go'}

-# Preventing content from being returned in results
+# Preventing content from being returned
 {: #hide-data}

 Prevent content that you don't want customers to see from being included in query results.